Some San Diego restaurants reopen despite legal uncertainty

 Newsom immediately appealed after a brief hearing Thursday in which the judge clarified that his ruling a day earlier applied to all restaurants in San Diego County, not just the two strip clubs that serve food and sued in October.

 The ruling allows restaurants to establish their own safety protocols.
-“San Diego County businesses with restaurant services” are exempt from shutdowns and “any related orders” and must abide by protocols “that are no greater than essential” to controlling the spread of COVID-19, the judge said.
+“San Diego County businesses with restaurant services” are exempt from shutdowns and “any related orders” and must abide by protocols necessary to control the spread of COVID-19, the judge said.

 It was the biggest victory yet for California businesses fighting health orders they say have crippled them financially, though a setback on appeal could quickly force them to close again after stocking up on food and bringing back staff just before Christmas.